-Our audit procedures were focused on those areas of the School's activities that are considered to represent the key audit risks identified during the risk assessment process undertaken and communicated with you through the audit arrangements letter at the planning phase of the audit.
+Our audit procedures were focused on those areas of the School's activities that are considered to represent the key audit risks identified during the risk assessment process undertaken and communicated with you through our Audit Plan issued to you at the planning phase of the audit.
 Below we present a summary of the identified key areas of risk and audit emphasis and our conclusions in relation to each matter.
-We are satisfied that these areas have been satisfactorily addressed through our audit processes.
+We are satisfied that these areas have been satisfactorily addressed through our audit processes, unless stated otherwise.

 Locally Raised Funds

-Area of Audit Emphasis
+Area of Audit Emphasis Conclusion/Response

-Due to the nature of locally raised funds (often being cash), there is a risk of material misstatement around the completeness of locally raised funds income.
-Conclusion/Response

-From our audit work performed we found no issues regarding locally raised funds income or expense balances in the financial statements.
+Due to the nature of locally raised funds (often being cash, or having limited segregation of duties), there is a risk of material misstatement around the completeness of locally raised funds.
+We found no issues regarding the completeness of locally raised funds balances recorded in the financial statements.

 Payroll not approved or checked

-Area of Audit Emphasis
+Area of Audit Emphasis Conclusion/Response

-Payroll is processed by Novopay.
-The accuracy of payroll processing is dependent on appropriate approval of payroll changes and checking of the fortnightly SUE report.
+Payroll is processed centrally for all schools.
+The accuracy of payroll processing is therefore dependent on appropriate approval of payroll changes and checking of the fortnightly SUE report at the School.
+We found no issues regarding controls that could affect the payroll balances recorded in the financial statements.

-Conclusion/Response

-From our audit work performed we found no issues regarding payroll balances included in the financial statements.

 Cyclical Maintenance Provision

-Area of Audit EmphasisConclusion/ResponseCyclical Maintenance is an area of
+Area of Audit Emphasis Conclusion/Response

-judgment and could lead to material

-misstatement in the financial

-statements.
-For Schools to be able to

-calculate the appropriate cyclical

-maintenance provision a 10 Year

-Property Plan (10YPP) needs to be

-prepared and/or reviewed by an expert.From our audit work performed, there were no

-issues regarding the provision for Cyclical

-Maintenance in the Financial Statements.
+Cyclical Maintenance is an area of significant judgment and estimation which could lead to material misstatement in the financial statements if not considered properly by management.
+For Schools to be able to calculate the appropriate cyclical maintenance provision, a 10 Year Property Plan (10YPP) and cyclical maintenance calculation need to be prepared and/or reviewed by an expert.
+We found no issues regarding the provision for cyclical maintenance recorded in the financial statements.

 Management Override

-Area of Audit Emphasis
+Area of Audit Emphasis Conclusion/Response

-There is a rebuttable presumption under the International Auditing Standards that there is a risk of management override.

-Conclusion/Response

-We have assessed the segregation of duties and risk of management override as part of our planning process, and concluded that the risk of fraud from management override of controls is primarily through the processing of manual journals.
-We have used a risk based approach to testing manual journals, and focused on any areas where a risk of judgement, estimation or cut-off risk exists with management override in mind.
-No issues with management override we noted.
+There is a non-rebuttable presumption under the Auditing Standards that management override presents a significant risk of material misstatement to the financial statements.
+We have assessed the segregation of duties and risk of management override as part of our planning process and concluded that the risk of fraud from management override of controls primarily relates to the processing of manual journals.
+We have used a risk-based approach to testing manual journals and focused on any areas with a risk of cut-off error or those requiring judgement or estimation.
+No issues with management override were identified.